The Magic of Synchronicity & Four Things That Bring Me Pleasure and Joy

 Lost in Repatriation: Where Have the Writers Gone?

-It’s been three months since my husband, Craig, and I settled in Manhattan.
+It’s been three months since my husband, C, and I settled in Manhattan.
 While I understood it would be a challenge and take time to make meaningful connections here – everyone seems to scurry from one place to the next in hurried determination – I didn’t expect it to be this harrowing.

 After all, I had no trouble making friends when living abroad in two foreign countries.
 I had built-in opportunities through the boys’ schools and sports clubs, my workout groups, and neighbors.
 It’s true that we are new empty nesters, and our sons are now grown and live in different cities; we can no longer count on the ease of meeting other parents through them.
 But why am I surprised that I haven’t made a single connection on an island of 23 square miles and 1.63 million residents?